bnm12/1001-albums-js-api/README.md

 ### Example Usage

+For a demo page uring the UDM module from jsdeliver [look here](https://bnm12.github.io/1001-albums-js-api/) the source code can be found [here in index.html](https://github.com/bnm12/1001-albums-js-api/blob/main/index.html)
 Below is a basic HTML example demonstrating how to include and instantiate the client.
 Check your browser's developer console for output.

 ```html